navisharma230708/Induction-programme-/README.md

     Lecture delivered on UNIVERSAL Humans Values (UHV) Firstly , I attended lecture of chemistry and p2p.
 In lecture delivered by Dr priya Darshni mam on right understanding .
 There I got that , body is different and other is self .
 We only focus on body and try to fix self by personal facility.
 At last , she answered all of students questions in better manner.

+# Day5

+## 09:30 to 10:30
+Prof.Mojot kaur delivered the lecture of english in which discussed about basics human edicates .
+And some about english syllabus .

+## 10:30 to 11:30

+Prof. Harpreet Kaur delivered lecture on
+BEEE ( Basic Electrical and Electronics Engineering) .
+She told about circuits,  LCR ( Inductor, Resistor and Capacitor) and and how to find the resistance and tolurance of a resistor .

+## 11:30 to 12:30

+Prof.Gagandeep Kaur delivered lecture and intract with students  .
+She told us that , the math is the only subject we can't get without practicing or can't get with ppt .

+# Day 6
+## 9:30 to 10:30
+Our senior delivered lecture on p2p.
+They understand us properly and they have friendly nature with us.
+They took our doubts and clear them .

+## 10:30 to 11:30
+Prof. Jaswant Singh delivered lecture.
+The lecture was about to know us and our prospective about computer science and engineering.

+ After the break we reached auditorium ,there Dr. Lakhvir Singh khana delivered lecture on Center of faceted learning (CML).He is the incharge of CML.
+He told that , center enhance our passion skills and our confidience .
+At last , he told about NPTEl.
+ Through NPTEL we can fo online courses and grab opportunity to want to IITs .
+ And get experience from IIT professors.